Return to Splendour

 In 1984 Peter Thorogood, author, composer and literary historian, and Roger Linton, gifted designer, restorer and conservator, had the opportunity to combine their talents and skills by purchasing the historically distinguished and architecturally important manor house of St. Mary’s.

-In the past thirty or more years, Peter and Roger have worked unstintingly and with great success to restore and conserve the house and its gardens, to make it a self-evident attraction for visitors and tourists, and for educational purposes, and added to it their personal collections of books, manuscripts, ceramics and furniture.
+In their over 40 years at St Mary’s, Peter and Roger worked unstintingly and with great success to restore and conserve the house and its gardens.
+They have made it a wonderful historic attraction for visitors and tourists, and for educational purposes.
+In the process they have enriched the estate by added their important personal collections of books, manuscripts, ceramics and furniture.
 The house has been visited by many thousands of visitors, both by the general public on open afternoons and countless specialist groups and schools.
 Audiences come to enjoy the many concerts and other events planned throughout the season.

-In 1997, through a generous loan from a well-wisher, Peter and Roger succeeded in saving the Victorian gardens of St. Mary’s, with their original potting sheds, complete with apple store, 140ft fruit wall, stove-house with heated pits for pineapples, rare circular orchard, woodland walk and paddocks.
-A small museum of rural life has now been set up in the large potting shed, containing garden tools and equipment surviving from the early days of the original gardens.
+In 1997, through a generous loan from a well-wisher, Peter and Roger succeeded in saving the Victorian gardens of St. Mary’s (aka The Secret Gardens), with their original potting sheds, complete with apple store, 140ft fruit wall, stove-house with heated pits for pineapples, rare circular orchard, woodland walk and paddocks.
+They established a small museum of rural life in one of the large historic corogated sheds.
+This contained farming and gardening equipment, particularly from Peter’s family of farmers in Essex, as well as garden tools and equipment surviving from the early days of the original gardens.
+Sadly currently the Sheds need important restoration work and are not currently open to the public.
 In this tranquil space, which is part of the Area of Outstanding Natural Beauty, a Rose Garden has been established in honour of the Queen’s Jubilee, and a Terracotta Garden for herbs is currently being planted out.
 Two large herbaceous borders were designed and planted by students from Brinsbury College.
+A significant part of this garden is also protected by having been included within the South Downs National Park.

-It is particularly noteworthy that St. Mary’s has been included in Sir Simon Jenkins’ acclaimed publication, England’s Thousand best Houses, where St. Mary’s is handsomely described as ‘a shrine to the medieval in Sussex’, and awarded a three-star commendation.
-St. Mary’s has also won a ‘Highly Commended’ certificate in the Tourism ExSEllence Awards, and was winner of the Hudson’s Heritage Award in 2011 for best restoration, thereby demonstrating the enduring quality of St. Mary’s House and Gardens as one of the foremost heritage attractions in the South-East.
+It is particularly noteworthy that St. Mary’s has been included in Sir Simon Jenkins’ acclaimed publication, England’s Thousand best Houses.
+St. Mary’s is handsomely described as ‘a shrine to the medieval in Sussex’, and awarded a three-star commendation.
+Over the years St. Mary’s has won a number of awards.
+It won a ‘Highly Commended’ certificate in the Tourism Excellence Awards, and was winner of the Hudson’s Heritage Award in 2011 for Best Restoration, demonstrating the enduring quality of St. Mary’s House and Gardens as one of the foremost heritage attractions in the South-East.
+This year, 2025, St Mary’s continued securing its remarkable recognition as a beautiful and historic attraction by winning two new awards: (1) Winner of the UK Business Excellence Awards and (2) ‘Venue of the Year 2025′ Award of Excellence for Tours & Events – E2 media.

-During these thirty-plus years, the historic attractiveness and beautiful interiors of St. Mary’s House, the floral interest of the gardens with their topiary, the full programme of concerts and other events in the splendidly restored Music Room, have attracted many thousands of tourists, visitors and concert-goers.
-Many have come to associate themselves voluntarily with the preservation of the house and the cultivation of the gardens by becoming Friends of St. Mary’s or by offering themselves as volunteer stewards, guides, gardeners, historical researchers, archivists, and acting as hosts at concerts and other events.
+During the last 40+ years, the historic attractiveness and beautiful interiors of St. Mary’s House, the floral interest of the gardens with their topiary, the full programme of concerts and other events in the splendidly restored Music Room, have attracted many thousands of tourists, visitors and concert-goers.
+Argueably one of Peter & Roger’s great achievements has been the way their efforts have motivated and inspired friends and volunteers to come forward to join their mission to restore and maintain the St Mary’s Estate.
+Without volunteers it would not have been possible to keep the estate open.
+Their efforts and dedication as volunteer stewards, guides, gardeners, historical researchers, archivists, or acting as hosts at concerts and other events are hugely valued.

 It is difficult, if not impossible, to put into words the hard work and enthusiasm which Peter Thorogood and Roger Linton have inspired in their volunteers to help to bring the house and gardens to their present peak of perfection.
 It has required their courage as well as devotion in taking on this tremendous task, but their aim has been, and is, to remain open to the public, to groups, schools and societies of every description.
-Moreover, the work of restoration, conservation and enhancement is ongoing and over forty people are currently involved in helping the project, thus benefiting the community not only by their services to conservation, tourism and the arts but also providing the opportunity to join with them for the same purposes.
+The work of restoration, conservation and enhancement is ongoing.